Charles Schwab Field Omaha: Omaha Nighthawks

 The Omaha Nighthawks competed in TD Ameritrade Park in the former United Football League.
 The highest attendance for a Nighthawks game at TD Ameritrade Park was 17,697, for the October 15, 2011 game against the Las Vegas Locomotives.
 The lowest attendance, almost exactly a year later on October 17, 2012, was 2,234, with the Locomotives also the opponent.

 Big Ten Conference tournament

-The first Big Ten Conference baseball tournament to be played at TD Ameritrade Park was held in 2014.
+The first Big Ten Conference baseball tournament to be played at the park was held in 2014.
 The championship game of that tournament was attended by 19,965 spectators, which remains a record for single-day attendance at an NCAA conference tournament game.
 The Indiana Hoosiers defeated the Nebraska Cornhuskers, 8–4, to claim the Big Ten title.
-The tournament was once again hosted at TD Ameritrade Park in 2016.
-Beginning in 2018, the Big Ten Conference arranged for TD Ameritrade Park to host its tournament every season until 2022.
+The tournament was once again hosted at the park in 2016.
+Beginning in 2018, the Big Ten Conference arranged for the park to host its tournament every season until 2022.

+Concerts

+On August 13 and August 21, 2023 respectively, Schwab Field hosted concerts by Def Leppard & Mötley Crüe with special guest Alice Cooper as part of The World Tour, and P!nk with special guests Grouplove, KidCutUp, and Brandi Carlile as part of the Summer Carnival.